Mrs. Kathy Plomin is currently serving her fourth term as Lexington's 12th District Councilmember.

 About the 12th District

-Lexington’s 12th District makes up 70% of Fayette County’s landmass, with suburban neighborhoods, horse farms, rural residences, and many of our city’s gems including Raven Run Nature Sanctuary, The Kentucky Horse Park, and Keeneland.
+Lexington’s 12th District makes up 70% of Fayette County’s landmass, with suburban neighborhoods, horse farms, rural residences, and many of our city’s treasures, including Raven Run Nature Sanctuary, The Kentucky Horse Park and Keeneland.
 Its incredible diversity is matched by its beauty.